Stress can steal your peace of mind. Here are five quick-and-easy ways to calm down the next time you start to lose it.

 Periodically during the day, stop and evaluate your thinking.
 If you find that your thoughts are mainly negative, try to find a way to put a positive spin on them.

-A simple way to do that is to make a rule not to say anything to yourself that you wouldn’t say to anyone else.
+A simple way to do that is to make it a rule not to say anything to yourself that you wouldn’t say to anyone else.
 Be gentle and encouraging.

 For more examples of turning negative thoughts into positive ones, go to the Mayo Clinic website.